 The Company is engaged in the exploration for and the development of natural gas reserves in the Appalachian region of the United States.
 The Company's development activities in the Appalachian region are focused primarily in the Marcellus and Utica shales.
 Further discussion of oil and gas producing activities is included in Item 8, Note N - Supplementary Information for Oil and Gas Producing Activities.
 Note N sets forth proved developed and undeveloped reserve information for Seneca.
-The September 30, 2022, 2021 and 2020 reserves shown in Note N are valued using an unweighted arithmetic average of the first day of the month oil and gas prices for each month within the twelve-month period prior to the end of the reporting period.
-The reserves were estimated by Seneca's petroleum engineers and were audited by independent petroleum engineers from Netherland, Sewell & Associates, Inc. Note N discusses the qualifications of the Company's petroleum engineers, internal controls over the reserve estimation process and audit of the reserve estimates and changes in proved developed and undeveloped oil and natural gas reserves year over year.
+The September 30, 2023, 2022 and 2021 reserves shown in Note N are valued using an unweighted arithmetic average of the first day of the month oil and gas prices for each month within the twelve-month period prior to the end of the reporting period.
+The reserves were estimated by Seneca's petroleum engineers and were audited by independent petroleum engineers from Netherland, Sewell & Associates, Inc. Note N discusses the qualifications of the Company's petroleum engineers in ternal controls over the reserve estimation process and audit of the reserve estimates and changes in proved developed and undeveloped oil and natural gas reserves year over year.

+Seneca's proved developed and undeveloped natural gas reserves increased from 4,171 Bcf at September 30, 2022 to 4,535 Bcf at September 30, 2023.
+This increase is attributed to extensions and discoveries of 670 Bcf, purchases of minerals in place of 34 Bcf, and revisions of previous estimates of 32 Bcf, partially offset by production of 372 Bcf.
+Upward revisions of 94 Bcf are mainly attributed to positive performance improvements and adding back one PUD location.
+The additions and upward revisions were partially offset by downward revisions of 62 Bcf from the removal of seven PUD locations related to pad layout changes and price-related revisions.
+The Company has no near term plans to develop the reserves at these PUD locations.

+Seneca's proved developed and undeveloped oil reserves decreased from 250 Mbbl at September 30, 2022 to 216 Mbbl at September 30, 2023.
+The decrease was attributed to current year production of 30 Mbbl and downward revisions of previous estimates of 4 Mbbl.

+On a Bcfe basis, Seneca's proved developed and undeveloped reserves increased from 4,172 Bcfe at September 30, 2022 to 4,536 Bcfe at September 30, 2023.
+This increase is attributed to extensions and discoveries of 670 Bcfe, purchases of minerals in place of 34 Bcfe and net upward revisions of previous estimates of 32 Bcfe, partially offset by production of 372 Bcfe.

 Seneca's proved developed and undeveloped natural gas reserves increased from 3,723 Bcf at September 30, 2021 to 4,171 Bcf at September 30, 2022.
-This increase is attributed to extensions and discoveries of 838 Bcf and revisions of previous estimates of 3 Bcf, partially offset by production of 343 Bcf.
+This increase was attributed to extensions and discoveries of 838 Bcf and revisions of previous estimates of 3 Bcf, partially offset by production of 343 Bcf.
 Upward revisions included 3 Bcf of price-related revisions and 13 Bcf of revisions related to positive performance improvements including reduced operating expenses.
-The additions and upward revisions were partially offset by divestures of 50 Bcf as well as downward revisions of 13 Bcf from the removal of 1 PUD location related to pad layout changes.
+The additions and upward revisions were partially offset by divestures of 50 Bcf as well as downward revisions of 13 Bcf from the removal of one PUD location related to pad layout changes.
 The Company has no near term plans to develop the reserves at this PUD location.

-Seneca's proved developed and undeveloped oil reserves decreased from 21,537 Mbbl at September 30, 2021 to 250 Mbbl at September 30, 2022.
-The decrease of 21,287 Mbbl is attributed to production of 1,604 Mbbl and the sale of Seneca's West Coast region (i.e., California assets) of 20,766 Mbbl.
-These decreases were partially offset by positive performance revisions of 787 Mbbl and extensions and discoveries of 296 Mbbl.

-On a Bcfe basis, Seneca's proved developed and undeveloped reserves increased from 3,853 Bcfe at September 30, 2021 to 4,172 Bcfe at September 30, 2022.
-This increase is attributed to extensions and discoveries of 839 Bcfe and upward revisions of previous estimates of 8 Bcfe, partially offset by production of 353 Bcfe and divestures, primarily from the sale of the West Coast region (i.e., California assets), of 175 Bcfe.

-Seneca's proved developed and undeveloped natural gas reserves increased from 3,325 Bcf at September 30, 2020 to 3,723 Bcf at September 30, 2021.
-This increase was attributed to extensions and discoveries of 689 Bcf and revisions of previous estimates of 23 Bcf, partially offset by production of 314 Bcf.
-Upward revisions included 74 Bcf of price-related revisions and 29 Bcf of revisions related to positive performance improvements including reduced operating expenses.
-Downward revisions of 80 Bcf from the removal of 8 PUD locations were due to continued integration of the Tioga assets acquired in July 2020, as well as other operational optimizations that resulted in pad layout and development schedule changes.